Updated 27 November 2009

 Excellent Books to go with your First Telescope

 Below I list a few books that are among the best for the new astronomer.
 Each of these will help you get started (in terms of using your new scope, what to look for in the sky, and many other useful tips for beginners).
-Here are several excellent books to chose from:
+Here are several excellent books to fit most any budget:

 A basic but good choice to consider with your first telescope (good for very limited budgets):